 Love Coffee Liqueur and Cream?
-Take a leap of faith and try something new with the The Black Goblin – Tequila, Coffee Liqueur and Cream.
+Take a leap of faith and try something new with The Black Goblin Cocktail with Tequila, Kahlua and Cream.
 Vodka might be a thing of the past this is SO good!

 I’ll be honest, Halloween is not my favorite holiday.
 Christmas ranks Number One; with all the color and sparkle and good cheer.
 Halloween with its dark, scary and more sinister presence has always sort of unnerved me.
 When my children were small I was the type that made them costumes of felt fashioned to look like strawberries and watermelon and over the years we also had unicorns and Betsy Ross and a long list of handmade outfits but never a witch or a goblin or anything scary.